Ksimi/WDI_all_in_one/README.md

 *	As a progression of the world level values through the years
 *	Including the full collateral info, such as indicator definition, development relevance, periodicity etc.

+The maps are **interactive on hover** and show the detailed indicator stats per country per year.

 #### The app features:
 *	One universal tool for all indicators
 * Interdependent filtering by topic, up to three subtopics and a year